A Coaching Model Created by Marta Simonetti

 Set, Explore, Envision, Do (SEED)

-Like a seed that has potential to grow with care, energy and commitment, the process of coaching for performance and development encompasses many stages, and each of this stage can include further, more detailed steps.
+Like a seed that has the potential to grow with care, energy and commitment, the process of coaching for performance and development encompasses many stages, and each of this stage can include further more detailed steps.

 Setting the stage or coaching session is a space for a client to open up, to voice the issues, and for the coach to get to know the client and the work to be done.
 An important principle here is self-awareness, derived from Daniel Goleman’s research on emotional intelligence, which can guide clients to inner exploration and help determine what to let go of and what to work on further.
 It is seen as a starting point to begin one’s journey but it could as effectively represent a reference point to come back to at any stage in the coaching.